Explainable classification of astronomical uncertain time series: Experiment

 As far as we know, existing methods published on uTS classification have never been evaluated on real uncertain time series datasets, but solely on simulated datasets.
 The corresponding simulated datasets have never been made publicly accessible neither for reproducibility reasons, nor for facilitating research on uTS.
 In this work, we evaluate our method on a realistic publicly available uncertain time series dataset from the astrophysics domain.

 The Photometric LSST Astronomical Time-Series Classification Challenge (PLAsTiCC) dataset contains uncertain time series representing the brightness evolution of astronomical transients including supernovae, kilonovae, active galactic nuclei and eclipsing binary systems \cite{team2018photometric}, among others.
 Each object is represented as a multivariate uncertain time series of $6$ dimensions named \textit{u, g, r, i, z, y}, each corresponding to a particular broadband wavelength filter.
 After the challenge was finished, the organizers made available an updated version of the data through Zenodo\footnote{\url{https://zenodo.org/record/2539456}} with some bug fixes and the classification answers for both the training and test sets.
 In this work, we demonstrate our method using only uncertain time series from the training set, but the methodology is general enough to be extended to the test set.
-There are $7848$ transients in the dataset, grouped in $14$ different classes, and the number of objects in the classes are highly imbalanced.
+There are $7848$ transients in the dataset, grouped in $15$ different classes (14 types of transients and one additional class that contains any other type of transient) identified by numbers as shown in Table \ref{tab:class-names}.
+The number of objects in the classes are highly imbalanced.
 More specifically, the most underpopulated class has only $0.3\%$ of objects, whereas the most populated one contains $29\%$ of the objects.
 Furthermore, the dataset contains a lot of missing observations.
 We handled this with the help of astrophysicists who suggested to fill missing data using a rolling average with a window of length $5$.
 Missing values and corresponding error bars are replaced by the mean and standard deviation of the window.
 This procedure translated the original dataset into a homogeneously sampled uncertain time series.
 The preprocessed dataset is made public \footnote{Cleaned dataset: \url{https://drive.uca.fr/f/f0741be3fb77402f8e82/}}.